ajstarks/dubois-data-portraits/challenge/2024/README.md

 There is a folder for each challenge, which includes the images of the 1900 original plates along with the corresponding data.
 You may submit your re-creations to social media using the hash tag ```#DuBoisChallenge2024```.

-Note that for 2024, the challenge will occur on X (formally Twitter), Data Visualization Society Slack, Instagram, as well as Mastadon on vis.social.
+Note that for 2024, the challenge will occur on X (formally Twitter), LinkedIn, Data Visualization Society Slack, Instagram, as well as Mastadon on vis.social.

 ## Prizes you could win